The Truth About Golden Retrievers With Blue Eyes

 Golden Retriever Mixes May Have Blue Eyes

 If you’re concerned about the eye color of your dog, speak to a veterinarian for further guidance.
-They can look at your dog’s eyes and determine whether the blue eye gene is present in the golden retriever mix’s DNA.
+They can look at your dog’s eyes and determine whether the blue eye gene is in the golden retriever mix’s DNA.
 The eye color of golden retriever mixes can be brown, blue, or mixed brown and blue.
-Having a golden retriever mix with blue eyes does not associate any health risks.
+Having a golden retriever mixed with blue eyes does not assume health risks.

 Blue-Eyed Golden Retrievers Could Suffer From A Medical Problem